5calV/BOP-updates/README.md

 # BOP-updates
-This is the config for automated updates on bytesofprogress.io It will fetch the updates from https://github.com/5calV/BytesOfProgress automatically at midnight (MEZ).
+This is the config for automated updates on bytesofprogress.io It will fetch the updates from https://github.com/5calV/BytesOfProgress automatically at midnight (CET, german time).

 ## How to use
 ### Step 1